-10.5 Chairman and deputy chairman of directors
+10.5 Chair and deputy chair of directors

-- (a) The chairman of directors is entitled (if present within ten minutes after the time appointed for the meeting and willing to act) to preside as chairman at a meeting of directors. - (b) If at a meeting of directors: - (i) there is no chairman of directors; - (ii) the chairman of directors is not present within ten minutes after the time appointed for the holding of the meeting; or - (iii) the chairman of directors is present within that time but is not willing or declines to act as chairman of the meeting, the deputy chairman if any, if then present and willing to act, is entitled to be chairman of the meeting or if the deputy chairman is not present or is unwilling or declines to act as chairman of the meeting, the directors present must elect one of themselves to chair the meeting.
+- (a) The chair of directors is entitled (if present within ten minutes after the time appointed for the meeting and willing to act) to preside as chair at a meeting of directors.

+- (b) If at a meeting of directors:

+- (i) there is no chair of directors;

+- (ii) the chair of directors is not present within ten minutes after the time appointed for the holding of the meeting; or - (iii) the chair of directors is present within that time but is not willing or declines to act as chair of the meeting, the deputy chair if any, if then present and willing to act, is entitled to be chair of the meeting or if the deputy chair is not present or is unwilling or declines to act as chair of the meeting, the directors present must elect one of themselves to chair the meeting.